gavinlyonsrepo/bashmultitool/README.md

 ----------------------
 The library contains two functions.
 An errorhandler function and the main one
-BashMTFunc which contains nine sections.
+BashMTFunc which contains 10 sections.

 * Colored printed text 16 options
 * Horizontal lines across terminal